wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 2. Using a global array to function as both a linear probing hash table and as a block allocator.
 This is a simple and elegant design that works very well for NVM (but not for block devices, as the access locality is bad).

+3. TSX/RTM can be used for fast synchronization, even on addresses mapped to NVM devices.

+**Comments:**

+1.

 This paper presents two low-cost file mapping designs optimized for NVM.
 The paper observes that, despite the fact that file mapping accesses may constitute up to 70% of total I/Os in file accessing, little attention has been paid to optimize this matter for file systems specifically designed for NVM.